Managing scheduled pipelines

 Now, let's create a schedule for our pipeline.
 We'll set it to run daily at 9 AM.

-Running the pipeline will create the schedule in the ZenML metadata store. as
+Running the pipeline will create the schedule in the ZenML metadata store. as well as the scheduled run in the orchestrator.

 Best Practice: Use Descriptive Schedule Names